Recreation

 - The fee for the Washington Launch season pass is $25.00 plus a boat inspection fee of $5.00 for each entry.

 The agreement provides that car-top boats (12 HP engine maximum, which can be carried on top of a car or in an van or pickup truck and can be unloaded by not more than two people) can be launched from either the State Park or the Washington Boat Launch after they have been inspected for environmental fitness to enter the Lake.
 Such inspections are presently performed at the Washington Boat Launch during its scheduled hours (see below).
-Until alternate arrangements for inspections are in place for off-schedule hours, operators of car-top boats launching at such times should inspect their boats carefully for any plant or animal material from other lakes or rivers before launching, and dispose of any such material AWAY from the lake.
+Dowler’s Garage on Route 202 (south of Route 45) can do car-top inspections if the Washington Boat Launch is closed.
+Operators of car-top boats should always inspect their boats carefully for any plant or animal material from other lakes or rivers before launching, and dispose of any such material AWAY from the lake.All other motorboats, including jet skis, must be launched from Washington Boat ramp, which incorporates an inspection for dangerous plants or other material with each launch.
+The ramp is located on Route 45 near the Washington town beach at the southeast corner of the Lake.

 Safe Boating

 All Boaters must follow Connecticut laws and regulations.
 Boating information can be found in the Connecticut Boater's Guide which is also available from the Town Clerk.
 A "Safe Boating Certificate" is required in order to operate a motorized recreational vessel and must be on board at all times during operation.
 In order to obtain a Safe Boating Certificate, an individual must successfully complete an approved basic boating course or receive a passing grade on an equivalency examination administered by the DEP.
 Similar requirements exist for operating a Personal Watercraft (i.e. Jetski).
-Certification and registration information can be found on the CT Department of Environmental Protection website.
+Certification and registration information can be found on the CT Department of Energy & Environmental Protection website.

 Connecticut law requires that all boats with motors regardless of size and sailboats powered by sail alone, 19 1/2 feet or longer, be registered and numbered before launching.
 If you purchase a boat that is currently registered, you are responsible for seeing that it is registered in your name.
 All vessels must be registered with the Department of Motor Vehicles (DMV).
 Evidence of ownership must be submitted at the time of registration.
 Upon receipt of the application and fee, an identification number will be assigned and a certificate of number/registration will be issued along with two validation decals.
 The registration will be valid until April 30 of the following year.
 Connecticut vessel numbers stay with the boat as long as it is registered in the state.
 Normally you will receive a registration renewal from DMV early in the calendar year.
 If you do not register the boat for a year, you will not receive another renewal notice and you must go to a DMV office to renew your registration.